jask1m/lahacks26/README.md

 ### AI-Powered UI Testing, Reimagined

 Define reusable UI test flows, execute them with AI agents, and gain precise visibility into where each run succeeds or fails.
 DeepCrawl combines the speed and adaptability of AI-driven automation with the reliability, structure, and transparency of a modern testing framework.
+Existing UI testing tools are either too manual and brittle or too opaque when AI agents are involved.
+Teams want to test real user UI workflows without writing every test entirely in code and without blindly trusting an autonomous black-box agent.

 ## Overview
 ![DeepCrawl Diagram](assets/diagram.png "DeepCrawl diagram")

-## Problem We Solve
-Existing UI testing tools are either too manual and brittle or too opaque when AI agents are involved.

-Teams want to test real user UI workflows without writing every test entirely in code and without blindly trusting an autonomous black-box agent.

 ## Workflow

+### UI
+- Add a URL of a hosted or local UI web application
-Add a URL, create UI test workflows in a visual interface or from natural language, and run those workflows through an agent-backed browser session.
+- Create UI test workflows in a visual interface or from natural language
+- Run those workflows through an agent-backed browser session
+### MCP
+- Register the DeepCrawl MCP server with your coding agent
+- Prompt directly from your environment:
+  > *"Use deepcrawl to propose 3 tests covering the homepage of https://example.com."*

 The system shows the exact flow, execution progress, and failure points so tests are reusable, debuggable, and understandable.
-There are many customizable options such as branching workflows, reusable test templates, and execution modes.
+There are many customizable options such as branching workflows, reusable test templates, compute, and automatic test generation.

 ## Dev Setup
 First, add API keys to .local.env located in root dir
 ```
 NEXT_PUBLIC_SUPABASE_URL=